fbpx

 Oaks After 3 offers a variety of after school activities that vary by year, season, grade level and campus.
 Most activities are led by Oaks Academy faculty and staff, and are determined and directed by their interests.
 Many have talents and passions they wish to share with students which do not fit into the curriculum of the regular school day.

 Activities usually meet once per week and range in length from 45 minutes to 1.5 hours depending on age group and content.
-Oaks After 3 activities may include chess, Frisbee, running, knitting, reading, outdoor education, music, theatre, art, and more.
+Oaks After 3 activities may include chess, frisbee, running, knitting, reading, outdoor education, music, theatre, art, and more.

-Oaks Plus Child Care is only for currently enrolled Oaks Academy students.
+Oaks Plus Childcare is only for currently enrolled Oaks Academy students.

 The Oaks offers Full Day Care on select weekdays during the school year when classes are not in session.
-Advanced registration is required for Full Day Care.

 camp oaks